 EXISTING MANUFACTURED HOME PARK OR SUBDIVISION.
 A manufactured home park or subdivision for which the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including, at a minimum, the installation of utilities, the construction of streets, and either final site grading or the pouring of concrete pads) is completed before January 19, 1983.
+This definition is not for the purposes for floodplain management under Article 5, Division 3.

 EXPANSION TO AN EXISTING MANUFACTURED HOME PARK OR SUBDIVISION.
 The preparation of additional sites by the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including the installation of utilities, the construction of streets, and either final site grading or the pouring of concrete pads).
+This definition is not for the purposes for floodplain management under Article 5, Division 3.